How to Get an Emotional Support Animal (ESA) Letter in Minneapolis, MN

 An ESA letter will grant both you and your animal legal protections that can make it easier to navigate day-to-day life in Minneapolis.
 The letter, which officially declares your need for an ESA, must be written by a mental health professional licensed to practice in Minnesota.

-Our legal team at U.S. Service Animals can connect you with an LMHP and help you obtain a valid ESA letter as soon as possible.
+Our legal team at US Service Animals can connect you with an LMHP and help you obtain a valid ESA letter as soon as possible.
 You can schedule your risk-free consultation with us today to find out more about how we can assist you.